mkain112/mkain112.github.io/_posts/2024-07-01-Soft_Robotic_Crawler.md

 The design draws inspiration from cockroach and turtle locomotion, where forward motion is achieved not by precision control, but by **morphological computation** — allowing the robot’s body and materials to do the thinking.

-_Birds-eye view of Skippy showing the modular spine and paired leg actuators, And temporary fiber wrap support_
+_Right: Bird's-eye view of Skippy showing the modular spine and paired leg actuators, And temporary fiber wrap support_

 ---